Information and Procedures for Requesting an 201 Level Language Course Substitution

 In order to establish eligibility for an L201 language course substitution as a disability accommodation, students may refer to the procedures outlined below.

 - The student must be registered with the Office of Student Disability Services (SDS) and have on file (or submit) documentation of their disability diagnosis and limitations that demonstrate clearly how their disability impacts their speech/language skills.
-Appropriate documentation of a language-based learning disability is typically in the form of a psychoeducational or neuropsychological assessment report that includes data on the student’s skills in phonological awareness, decoding, auditory information processing, working memory and comprehension.
+Appropriate documentation of a language-based learning disorder is typically in the form of a psychoeducational or neuropsychological assessment report that includes data on the student’s skills in phonological awareness, decoding, auditory information processing, working memory and comprehension.
 Preferred documentation includes specific discussion and assessment of the student’s ability to learn a language at the 201 level.

 - The written request should: